11ty/demo-eleventy-serverless/README.md

 2. `./netlify/functions/cloud.js` is the code for running Eleventy in the serverless function.
   - This requires Eleventy 1.0. this demo is currently using a Canary build.
 Be careful here, Canary is considered unstable!
 Don’t use it in production.
 3. `./netlify/functions/cloud.js` compiles and renders `sample-nunjucks.njk` at request time and sets query parameters as Global Data in Eleventy’s cascade.
 4. `bundle.sh` automates bundling your build’s code into the serverless function for deployment.
-This is the `./netlify/functions/cloud/` directory.
+It puts files into your `./netlify/functions/cloud/` directory.